-- 6. Table 17 for details) - 7.
+- Navigate through the keypad Main Menu item CHANGE PARAMETER VALUES > INTERFACE PARAMETERS > SYSTEM CONFIG.
+Select 1 to set the system configuration for an analog CP system (Constant Pressure parameters are only displayed when System Configuration has been set for Constant Pressure.
+SYSTEM CONFIG is found under Interface Parameters. - 6.
 To set the emergency over-pressure limit switch, remove the rubber boot from the switch and pry the plastic plug from the top of the switch housing to access the pressure adjustment screw.
 Use an Allen wrench to adjust the pressure setting of the switch and run the pump in the AUTO mode, and observe the pressure gauge, turning the Allen screw to adjust the pressure shut-off point.
-The emergency over-pressure limit switch should be set at least 10 PSI higher than the desired constant pressure set point. - 8.
-Connect the remaining twisted pair of wires to the + and terminals of the transducer - 9.
-Connect the positive terminal of the transducer to the I_1+ control terminal, and the negative terminal to the I_1- control terminal. - 10.
+The emergency over-pressure limit switch should be set at least 10 PSI higher than the desired constant pressure set point. - 7.
+Connect the remaining twisted pair of wires to the + and terminals of the transducer - 8.
+Connect the positive terminal of the transducer to the I_1+ control terminal, and the negative terminal to the I_1- control terminal. - 9.
 If a redundant analog transducer is used, connect it to the I_2+ and I_2- terminals in likewise fashion.
 If the sensor on I_1 fails (current signal is zero) the drive will look for a signal on I_2 to control pressure.
 If there is no signal on I_2 the drive will stop and indicate a fault ANALOG 20 mA FAULT.